Apeiros-46B/hlwm-dots/README.md

 ### Installation:

-If you have all the required apps/fonts, just navigate to `~/.config` and clone this repository, then rename the folder to `herbstluftwm`
+If you have all the required apps/fonts, just navigate to `~/.config` and clone this repository, then `cd` into `hlwm-dots` and run the `install.sh` script

-Copy the `rofi` directory to `~/.config`, and then log into herbstluftwm